-Mansfield Parks & Recreation operates and maintains more than 1,100 acres of parkland, dozens of athletic fields and the Mansfield Activities Center, as well as six public-private partnership facilities.
+Mansfield Parks & Recreation operates and maintains more than 1,100 acres of parkland, dozens of athletic fields and the Mansfield Activities Center, as well as five public-private partnership facilities.

 The Mansfield Activities Center provides enrichment and athletic opportunities for all ages including recreation classes, sports skills training and Pickleball open court & tournaments The MAC is also home to the Senior Lifestyles services, Kids Zone day camp and many family events.

 Elmer W. Oliver Nature Park, an 80-acre nature preserve, is an oasis of native plants and wildlife for a peaceful refuge from the city.
 ONP also offers classes for all ages including science & nature, ecology, fishing, archery & kayaking.

 The Walnut Creek Linear Trail, one of our signature features, features miles of paved trails that run alongside the creek of the same name, through lush woods providing ample shade and connecting seven parks throughout the city.
 When complete, the trail will stretch the entire width of the city from west to east.

 City recreational sports leagues are operated by independent associations who use city fields and facilities to host league practices and games.